Arpit9110/SY0_701/Domain_13.md

 Replication

   It the real-time or near-real-time data copying to maintain data continuity.
-  Benifits of replication are:
+  Benefits of replication are:
     - Ensures seamless data continuity
     - Suitable for high-availability environments

 Journaling
   It is about maintaining a detailed record of data changes over time.
-  It's benifits include
+  It's benefits include:
     - Enables granular data recovery
     - Maintains an audit trail
     - Ensures data integrity and compliance